aerickt/lapwing-for-beginners/src/Chapter-14.md

 Using the Plover lookup tool, you can find a lot of entries with folded suffix keys.
 In fact, you won't find many entries where the suffix keys aren't folded into the previous stroke.
 Despite this, **it is recommended that you do not fold suffix keys**.

 Folding only saves a minuscule amount of time as opposed to pressing the suffix key in a separate stroke.
 As this technique often requires more finger contortion, it may not even be faster in the end.
-Furthermore, folding can also lead to extra conflicts that are tricky to resolve.
+Furthermore, folding also leads to extra conflicts that are tricky to resolve.

 ### Section practice